csmartinez/Phonebook/README.md

 ##Phonebook
-  Stores and lists contact name and corresponding phone number Ruby version 2.2
+  Stores and lists contact name and corresponding phone number.
+Visual outline for 'add more numbers' functionality established but incomplete.
+Clear button to clear entire list of contact names and numbers.
+  Ruby version 2.2

 ##Project Setup